 Beginning or end of your menstrual cycle: Finally, depending on your personal hormone balance, your cycle may start or end slow with a day or two of light spotting before what’s considered a true flow.
 This light bleeding may appear brown or bright red, but is still entirely normal.

 Hopefully one of the causes above clicks for you, and you have the relieving ah-hah-moment where you finally know what’s going on with your cycle.
-If not, we always welcome comments and questions here at Life with Gremlins, and do our best to respond to questions within 24 to 48 hours.
+If not, we always welcome comments and questions here at Life with Gremlin.
+We do our best to respond to questions within 24 to 48 hours.